equinor/alitra/README.md

 This will install package in _editable_ mode.
 Convenient for local development

+### Contributing

+We welcome all kinds of contributions, including code, bug reports, issues, feature requests, and documentation.
+The preferred way of submitting a contribution is to either make an [issue](https://github.com/equinor/isar/issues) on GitHub or by forking the project on GitHub and making a pull requests.

 ### How to use

 The tests in this repository can be used as examples